stitchdata/docs/_saas-integrations/netsuite/v10-15-2015/netsuite-v10-15-2015.md

       - title: "Save the role and retrieve its internal ID"
         anchor: "save-role-retrieve-id"
         content: |
-          After you've finished granting permissions to the role, click **Save** to create the it.
+          After you've finished granting permissions to the role, click **Save** to create  it.

           Next, you'll retrieve the role's internal ID.
 Stitch requires this ID to successfully create your {{ integration.display_name }} integration.